 Paul McCartney's infamous angry 'Long and Winding Road' letter after tinkering is a must-read

-"Don't ever do it again," McCartney seethed at the business manager over getting Phil Spector to (over)produce his song.
+"Don't ever do it again," Paul McCartney seethed at the business manager over getting Phil Spector to (over)produce his song.

 Opinions on the controversial recording of The Beatles' Let it Be will be up for debate once more this when Peter Jackson's three-part, six-hour Get Back miniseries airs on Disney+ later this year.

 Fans and critics have long thought that the sessions were especially bad tempered, an idea fuelled by Michael Lindsay-Hogg's 1970 Let It Be documentary that appeared to show the band often moody, squabbling and on the verge of breaking up.